Odjeissi/aws-3tier-terraform/README.md

 ## Project Overview

-This project provisions a containerized three-tier AWS environment using Terraform and GitLab CI/CD.
+This project builds a 3-tier AWS environment using Terraform.

-The infrastructure is organized into reusable Terraform modules and separate environment directories.
-The development environment deploys networking, an Application Load Balancer, ECS services, Amazon ECR, Amazon RDS, AWS Secrets Manager, IAM, Route 53, and ACM.
+The application runs in containers on Amazon ECS, and GitLab CI/CD is used to validate and deploy the infrastructure.

+I organized the Terraform code into modules so each part of the infrastructure is easier to manage and reuse.

-GitLab CI/CD is used to validate and deploy the Terraform infrastructure.
-Authentication from GitLab to AWS uses OpenID Connect (OIDC), allowing the pipeline to assume an AWS IAM role without storing long-lived AWS access keys in GitLab.
+For authentication, GitLab connects to AWS using OIDC.
+This lets the pipeline assume an IAM role and use temporary credentials instead of storing AWS access keys in GitLab.

 ---